sc-forks/solidity-coverage/docs/advanced.md

 The plugin exposes a set of workflow hooks that let you run arbitrary async logic between the main stages of the coverage generation process.
-These are useful for tasks like launching secondary services which need to connect to a running ganache instance (ex: the Oraclize/Provable bridge), or reading data from the compilation artifacts to run special preparatory steps for your tests.
+These are useful for tasks like launching secondary services which need to connect to a running ethereum client instance (ex: the Oraclize/Provable bridge), or reading data from the compilation artifacts to run special preparatory steps for your tests.

 The stages/hooks are (in order of execution):